stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 Stride supports a variety of inputs.
 The code samples below demonstrate the difference in input code between Stride and Unity®.

-For more information about Input in Stride, see [Input](../input/index.md).
+For more information about input in Stride, see [Input](../input/index.md).

 #### Unity®